Insight

 Automation is an interdisciplinary endeavour

 As an engineering consultancy firm, NIRAS has a competitive advantage in terms of developing optimisation tools for automation.
 NIRAS has domain experts from every conceivable engineering discipline in house, which makes it possible to adopt an interdisciplinary approach.
-To benefit from this, LOSC is tightening bonds with other specialists across departments through knowledge-sharing and project collaboration.
-Developing data tools for automation is a priority in LOSC.
-We believe that advanced automation is key to staying ahead in the logistics and supply chain industry and to realising our customers’ sustainable potential.
+To benefit from this, we are tightening bonds with other specialists across departments through knowledge-sharing and project collaboration.
+Developing data tools for automation is a priority in NIRAS, and we believe that advanced automation is key to staying ahead in the logistics and supply chain industry and to realising our customers’ sustainable potential.